General Municipal Election - November 3, 2020

 - Change your name

-Online registration and other voter registration information, including how to vote by mail, is available by clicking here.
+Online registration and other voter registration information is available by clicking here.
 Registration forms are also available at City Hall, community centers, post offices and libraries.
-To request a form by mail, please contact the City Clerk's Office at 949-724-6205 or the Orange County Registrar of Voters at 714-576-7600.
+To request a form by mail, please contact the City Clerk's Office at 949-724-6205 or the Orange County Registrar of Voters at 714-567-7600.